RazorSh4rk/RazorSh4rk.github.io/_posts/2020-06-12-dead-simple-multiplayer-with-godot-and-nodejs.md

 ## Setup

 If you are on arch `pacman -S node npm && yay -S godot-bin`.
-If you are on another distro (or, God save you, Win*ows), just download all these things. next, make a
+If you are on another distro (or, God save you, Win*ows), just download all these things.
+Next, make a

 ```
 game